-Carnegie-Uehiro Senior Fellow; Global Ethics Fellow Alumnus; Member of "Ethics & International Affairs" Editorial Board
+Principia; Oxford University; Global Ethics Fellow Alumnus; Member of "Ethics & International Affairs" Editorial Board

-David Rodin is a senior fellow at Carnegie Council for Ethics in International Affairs in New York and co-director of the Institute for Ethics, Law and Armed Conflict at the University of Oxford.
-His publications include War and Self-Defense (OUP 2002), which was awarded the American Philosophical Association Sharp Prize, articles in leading philosophy and law journals and a number of edited books.
+Rodin's publications include War and Self-Defense (OUP 2002), which was awarded the American Philosophical Association Sharp Prize, articles in leading philosophy and law journals and a number of edited books.

 A Rhodes Scholar from New Zealand, Rodin has a B.Phil. and D.Phil in philosophy from Oxford University.
 He was previously senior research fellow at the Australian National University.
 He was the inaugural director of research at the Oxford Uehiro Centre for Practical Ethics, and a founding member of the Oxford Leverhulme Programme on the Changing Character of War.